-Get inspired by the bounty of farm fresh food that is available here in Abbotsford, or pick up a meal to go from one of our local restaurants and head to one of the many parks and outdoor spaces to enjoy your meal al fresco.
+Get inspired by the bounty of farm fresh food that is available here in Abbotsford, or pick up a meal to go from one of our local markets or restaurants.

 Long summer days are on the horizon which means more time for a leisurely journey through the countryside.

 From hot mulled apple cider and spiced honey meads to hot chocolate porter and a fir tips brew, you’ll be loving the winter vibes in Abbotsford.

 The fields in Sumas Prairie are budding with rows of vibrant, green hops to accommodate an exploding craft beer industry.

 Fresh-pressed apple cider, harvested hops, and crisp breezes are all signs that fall harvest has arrived in Abbotsford.